JMX

 true

-Whether endpoint runtime statistics is enabled (gathers runtime usage of each incoming and outgoing endpoints).
+Whether endpoint runtime statistics is enabled (gather runtime usage of each incoming and outgoing endpoint).

 mask